Entrance sign at austin nature and science center

 • It’s stroller-friendly (mostly).
 While some paths are uneven or gravel, most families find it manageable… especially if you bring the jogger, not the umbrella stroller.

-• It’s shaded in parts, but still bring water and sunscreen.
+• It’s very shaded in parts, but still bring water and sunscreen.
 There are covered areas and trees, but Austin heat is still Austin heat.

 2389 Stratford Drive, Austin, TX 78746